 Afflictions are the cause of eternal glory.
 Not the meritorious cause, but still the procuring cause.
 God has seen fit to reveal his purpose not only to reward with exceeding joy the afflictions of his people, but to make those afflictions the means of working out that joy.
-(Commentary on Second Corinthians, p.
-104)
+(Commentary on 1 & 2 Corinthians, 104)

 In other words, rejoice and be glad in the midst of suffering for righteousness and for Jesus, because that very suffering will receive a very great compensation and a very great reward.
 And the greater the suffering your faith endures, the greater the reward you will receive in heaven.
 So rejoice and be glad, for great is your reward in heaven!

 I close by pressing home one of the clear implications of this text.
 Jesus wills for his disciples to desire the reward of heaven more than we desire the reward of the world.
-Jesus wills for us to have our treasure in heaven not on earth (6:19–20).
+Jesus wills for us to have our treasure in heaven, not on earth (Matthew 6:19–20).
 Jesus wills for your heart to be so set on heaven that to leave this earth is a cause of rejoicing.
-Not without tears!—as Paul said, "As sorrowful, yet always rejoicing," and as Jesus sweat blood in Gethsemane in the face of his own pain, but for the joy set before him endured the cross.
+Not without tears.
+Paul said, “As sorrowful, yet always rejoicing,” and as Jesus sweat blood in Gethsemane in the face of his own pain — for the joy set before him endured the cross.

 Jesus wills for us to have our hearts primarily in heaven, our hopes primarily in heaven, our longings primarily in heaven, our joy primarily in heaven.
 There is no other way that you can rejoice and be glad at the loss of your earthly joys.
 How shall we rejoice and be glad when these things are taken from us if we have not loved heaven more?